-OL.
-Setting: A written decision by the evidentiary panel must be issued promptly after the consummation of evidence.
-Evidentiary Panel proceedings Matters must be set for hearing with a minimum of on a date not sooner than forty-five days' nor later than ninety days after the filing of the responsive pleading of the Respondent. notice to all parties unless waived by all parties.
+O. Setting: Evidentiary Panel proceedings must be set for hearing with a minimum of forty-five days' notice to all parties unless waived by all parties.
 Evidentiary Panel proceedings shall be set for hearing on the merits on a date not later than 180 days after the date the answer is filed, except for good cause shown.
-If the Respondent fails to answer, a hearing for default may be set at any time not less than ten days after the answer date without further notice to the Respondent from the date which Respondent received his notice of default.
+If the Respondent fails to answer, a hearing for default may be set at any time not less than ten days after the answer date without further notice to the Respondent.
 No continuance may be granted unless required by the interests of justice.